The Electoral System of Canada

 Overseeing Political Financing

-The Canada Elections Act establishes a detailed set of political financing rules for electoral district associations, nomination contestants, leadership contestants, third parties, political parties and candidates in federal elections.
-The rules were most recently amended by Bill C-23 in 2014.
+The Canada Elections Act (CEA) establishes a detailed set of political financing rules for federal electoral district associations, nomination contestants, leadership contestants, third parties, political parties and candidates.
+The rules were most recently amended by Bill C-76 in 2019.

-Elections Canada's responsibilities in the area of political financing include the following:
+Elections Canada's responsibilities in the area of political financing include:

-- reviewing for compliance with the Canada Elections Act and publishing:
+- reviewing for compliance with the CEA and publishing:

-- annual financial returns, and statements of assets and liabilities, of registered political parties and their registered electoral district associations
+- annual financial returns and financial statements of registered political parties and their registered electoral district associations

-- quarterly financial returns, required from any registered party if the candidates endorsed by it received at least 2 percent of the valid votes cast in the most recent general election, or 5 percent of the valid votes cast in the electoral districts where the party endorsed a candidate
+- quarterly financial returns, required from any registered party if the candidates the party endorsed received at least 2 percent of the valid votes cast in the most recent general election, or 5 percent of the valid votes cast in the electoral districts where the party endorsed a candidate

 - nomination campaign returns for contestants who receive or spend $1,000 or more

-- candidate electoral campaign returns for general elections and by-elections
+- candidate's electoral campaign returns for general elections and by-elections

 - reviewing the financial returns of registered referendum committees after a referendum